outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - add to automation tech
     - more devs converting to 'task description writers' creating standardized task descriptions & identifying repeated work, automation opportunities & other high-level semantic tasks is a better career once programming turns into a 'task bidding freelance market' where AI coders frequently outcompete dev

-  - add to math-interface mappings
-    - 'cellular automata' as a 'uniform function network state machine depicting interactivity (interaction space or convolution) between a function & itself'
-    - a network where nodes are organized by similarity applies geometry by applying the 'distance' shape to the network to represent the concept of 'similarity'
-    - a 'structure with one piecc missing' is a geometric shape of 'obviousness' or 'implication' where completing the shape is a default & trivial operation
-    - a shape with corners is useful for depicting various change types producing maximally different points
-      - these 'maximally different points' can represent various structures (like types, points that act like averages/symmetries, or points where stabilities are reached)
-      - a square can represent maximally different types bc the changes between corners of the square are orthogonal
-      - a hexagon can represent partially overlapping/connecting change types because changes between corners are not isolated/independent

   - add to ml
     - execute variant of gradient descent by checking:
       - if a hyperplane intersects with a peak in lower dimensional space that reduces common points to one point (the set of x combinations that result in the same y, where the set of x combinations would be one point)